 What is an IoT module?

-They are engineered for extreme durability and longevity and need to operate continuously for a decade or more to justify the business case and cost of the technology.
+They are engineered for extreme durability and longevity and need to operate continuously for a decade or more to justify the technology's business case and cost.

 Why is durability so crucial in IoT chips?